The Conservative Party

 She sold off steelmakers, carmakers, aerospace firms, oil and gas giants, airlines and the telecoms monopoly - often to strong objections from political opponents and workers within the former state-owned industries.
 Even public housing was offered for sale, at a discount, to the tenants who lived in it.

-It sought to reduce state intervention in the economy, while restoring order to society in the face of rising challenges from militant trade unions and other groups on the left.
-Its radical policy agenda rejected the instinct of One Nation Conservatives to seek compromise.
-The term New Right more specifically refers to a strand of Conservatism that the likes of Margaret Thatcher and Ronald Reagan influenced.
-Thatcher's style of New Right ideology, known as Thatcherism, was heavily influenced by the work of Friedrich Hayek (in particular the book The Road to Serfdom).
-They were ideologically committed to economic liberalism as well as being socially conservative.
-Key policies included: deregulation of business, a dismantling of the welfare state, privatisation of state-owned industries and restructuring of the national workforce in order to increase industrial and economic flexibility in an increasingly global market
+It aimed to decrease government involvement in the economy, while establishing order in society amidst growing resistance from militant trade unions and other left-wing groups.
+Its bold policy approach dismissed the inclination of One Nation Conservatives to seek middle ground.
+The term New Right specifically denotes a branch of Conservatism that was influenced by figures like Margaret Thatcher and Ronald Reagan.
+Thatcher's version of New Right ideology, known as Thatcherism, drew heavily from the ideas of Friedrich Hayek, particularly his book The Road to Serfdom.
+They were devoted to economic liberalism and social conservatism.
+Key initiatives included: relaxing business regulations, dismantling the welfare system, privatizing state-owned businesses, and reorganizing the workforce to enhance industrial and economic adaptability in an increasingly global marketplace.

 Thatcherism comprised the following key themes.